 Guide Service is located on the banks of the Kenai River.
 The Kenai is world famous for producing the largest genetic strain

-options for fishing the Kenai River and hunting waterfowl.
+about options for fishing the Kenai River and surround saltwater.

 Guide Adam Reid with

 a monster Kenai King, 55 1/2" x 34 1/2 " and 82 lbs!